Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 Anemia is the cause of decreased CPU levels

-A decreased CP value indicates the presence of hypochromic anemia.
-This is the general name for pathologies, including:
+A reduced CP value indicates the presence of hypochromic anemia.
+This is the general name for pathologies that include:

 • iron deficiency anemia;